 Additional elective learning experiences may be available upon request.

-Teaching certificate and precepting
+Teaching and learning certificate

-Research certificate, project and resources
+Research certificate, project, and resources

 Pharmacy residents at Mayo Clinic make valuable contributions to evidence-based literature through completion of a required research project.
 Concurrent with development of your research project under the direction of subject matter experts and a mentor, you are enrolled in Mayo Clinic's pharmacy research curriculum to develop foundational research skills.